redsoxfan0219/portfolio/content/en/code/githubaction/index.md

 9. Finally, the VM pushes the committed files back to my repository and deploys the HTML to the `gh-pages` branch.

 And voilà!
-We have our rendered and deployed HTML (which you are now viewing).
+We have our rendered and deployed HTML.
+Click [here](https://redsoxfan0219.github.io/sphinx-github-action/) to see the GitHub Pages site that I built using this CI/CD pipeline.